darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### diffusion

-Simulates a diffusion filter -- the physical piece of glass a cinematographer puts in front of the lens to bloom highlights and take the edge off contrast.
-There are two here, at different points in the chain: one at the camera, one at the enlarger.
+Simulates a diffusion filter -- the physical piece of glass placed in the optical path to bloom highlights and soften contrast.
+Two diffusion stages are modeled at different points in the analog film process: one in front of the camera lens during exposure (this one in the film tab), and another in the enlarger when the developed negative is projected onto photographic paper (in the print tab).

 enable diffusion filter
 : Switch on the camera-stage filter.